The fate of Cameroon's women's national football team, like much else in the country, is a reflection of the sorry state of its politics.

 Paul Biya's inability to address the crisis in the country's Anglophone region is pushing the nation to the brink.

-Biya did not conceive the system by which he rules Cameroon, but deserves as much credit for the modifications that have enabled his sustained three-decade plus reign.
+Biya did not conceive the system by which he rules Cameroon, but deserves as much credit for the modifications that have enabled his reign.

-Body Politricks and the Worlds in Between: A Review of Ta-Nehisi Coates’s “Between the World and Me”
+A review of American writer Ta-Nehisi Coates’s “Between the World and Me"

 In the late nineteen-fifties, a brutal but secret war unfolded between French colonial authorities and the